drdaemos/xc5-docs/en/basics/working_with_authorization.md

 # Implementation

-We start with {% link "creating an external script" S1c53-nQD %} `<X-Cart>/test.php` with the following content:
+We start with {% link "creating an external script" ByzbINMrv %} `<X-Cart>/test.php` with the following content:

 {% highlight php %}{% raw %}
 <?php